thunlp/UltraChat/README.md

 - March 31, 2023: The first part of Questions about the World is released, it contains 160k generated multi-round dialogues.

 ## To Do
-- We will release another set of Questions about the World, which would more focus on specific real-world objects.
+- We will release the rest part of data for Questions about the World.
 - We will continue to release the data of Writing and Creation and Assistance on Existent Materials in the future.
 - We will train a model on UltraChat and conduct in-detail analysis, welcome to use it to train your chat model!